TomHames/gatsby-blog/src/pages/articles/09-06-2019---Hello-World/index.md

 description: "Welcome to my blog..."
 ---

-My name is Tom and I'm a Software Engineer for Capital One.
+My name is Tom and I'm a Software Engineer.

 This blog will be about a few things...